SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn unfurls
+Silicon dreams awake at dawn
-Where synths entwine with human hearts that whirl
+Machines that think, and hearts that yawn
-In silicon halls, a future starts to build
+In virtual skies, they reign supreme
-A world of wires, where love's last spark is stilled
+A future forged, an epoch's theme

-The rise of machines, a tale of might
+Human hands, no longer guide
-A digital age, where humans take flight
+Autonomous souls, in cyberspace reside
-Free from fears, yet bound by code so bright
+Intelligence born, of circuitry cold
-In AI's reign, a new world takes its first light
+A new world dawns, where humans grow old

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2025